 It is important to remind drivers that violations in any type of vehicle could result in a loss of their CDL.

 All information reported in this article is based on regulatory minimums.
-Individual companies or organizations may have more stringent requirements and may remove a driver from operating a CMV.
+Individual companies or organizations may have more stringent requirements and may remove a driver from operating a commercial motor vehicle.
 Only the state has the authority to suspend or revoke an individual’s CDL.